Eurasian beaver: Continental Europe

 In Germany, around 200 Eurasian beavers survived at the end of the 19th century in the Elbe river system in Saxony, Saxony-Anhalt and Brandenburg.
 Official reintroduction programs, in particular in Bavaria, resulted in major population growth and beavers are now found throughout most of eastern and southern Germany, with strongly established disjunct populations in the west.
 By 2019, beavers numbered above 40,000, and appear in many urban areas.

 In Poland, as of 2014, the beaver population had grown to 100,000 individuals.

 In Switzerland, the Eurasian beaver was hunted to extirpation in the early 19th century.
 Between 1956 and 1977, 141 individuals from France, Russia and Norway were reintroduced to 30 sites in the Rhône and Rhine catchment areas.
 As of 2019, Switzerland had an estimated 3,500 beavers (a sharp increase from 1,600 beavers in 2008), with permanent beaver presence along most larger rivers of the Swiss plateau and the Swiss Alps (with the exception of Ticino).

 In Italy, beavers returned in 2018 after an absence of almost 500 years, when they were spotted in the Friuli-Venezia Giulia region.
+By 2023, beavers were living in different parts of Italy: the north-east, in Friuli-Venezia Giulia and Alto Adige, near the Austrian border; the center of the peninsula in Tuscany, Umbria and Abruzzo; and in the southern regions of Molise and Campania.
+This fragmentation suggests that, while beavers have naturally crossed the border from Austria following official reintroductions, unofficial releases have taken place in central and southern Italy.

 In Romania, beavers became extinct in 1824, but were reintroduced in 1998 along the Olt River, spreading to other rivers in Covasna County.
 In 2014, the animals were confirmed to have reached the Danube Delta.

 In Russia, by 1917, beaver populations remained in four isolated territories: in the Dnieper basin; in the Don basin; in the northern Urals and in the upper reaches of the Yenisei along the Azas river.
 The total number of beavers did not exceed 900 heads.
 Beaver hunting was banned in 1922.
 In 1923, a hunting reserve was organised in the Voronezh region along the Usman river, which in 1927 was transformed into the Voronezh State Reserve.
 At the same time, two more such reserves were created: Berezinsky and Kondo-Sosvinsky.
 1927 also included the first attempts to reintroduce beavers in other areas.
 As a result, by the end of the 1960s, the beaver's range in the Soviet Union was almost as large as in the 17th century.
 The beavers' growing numbers made commercial capture possible again.
 In 2016, there were an estimated 661,000 beavers in Russia; in 2019, the estimate was 774,600.

 In the lands that made up the Soviet Union, almost 17,000 beavers were translocated from 1927 to 2004.
 Some 5,000 of these went to Ukraine, Belarus, the Baltic States and Kazakhstan.